Thanksgiving Dinner By The Calories

 The average Thanksgiving dinner depends on the traditions within your family; however, it is likely you will have turkey, potatoes, and other basic holiday favorites that are traditionally served during this holiday.
-On average, most individuals eat as much as 3,000 calories during Thanksgiving dinner as well as additional calories eating appetizers and desserts before or after the meal.
+On average, most individuals eat as much as 3,000 calories during Thanksgiving dinner, as well as additional calories eating appetizers and desserts before or after the meal.

 The exact number of calories in each serving on your plate depends on the foods you eat, but you should expect extra calories to come from the rich foods like ham when compared to the traditionally low-calorie foods like light meat turkey or turnip greens.

 Evaluate the foods in your home over Thanksgiving and focus on eating foods with a lower calorie content.
-When you add in the beverages, snacks, and desserts into your Thanksgiving meal, you may end up eating more than you anticipated.
+When you add the beverages, snacks, and desserts into your Thanksgiving meal, you may end up eating more than you anticipated.

 Increase Workout Intensity Or Duration To Get Rid Of Those Extra Calories

-Eating more calories during the holidays require a plan of action to break down and burn the extra calorie intake.
+Eating more calories during the holidays requires a plan of action to break down and burn the extra calorie intake.
 As a general rule, you need to burn 1,000 calories during a workout in order to lose about 1 to 2 pounds a week.

-With high-intensity exercise you can burn these holiday calories faster when compared to a low-intensity workout.
+With high-intensity exercise, you can burn these holiday calories faster when compared to a low-intensity workout.
 It could be running on your treadmill, riding a bike, or lifting weights.
 The goal is quick and efficient movements without taking long periods of rest during the workout.

 If you follow a moderate- or low-intensity exercise routine and want to burn off those extra holiday pounds, then you may need to dedicate more time to working out.
 If you eat fewer calories during your Thanksgiving meal, then you may not need to workout as intensely as you would have if you consumed more.
 The amount of exercise you need depends on your specific holiday plans, the foods available during your Thanksgiving meal, and your specific calorie goals.